 Why is microservice development a good choice for eCommerce?

-eCommerce companies that have felt comfortable relying on legacy systems for some time may wonder why they need to abandon their monolithic platforms in favor of microservices architecture.
+eCommerce companies that have felt comfortable relying on legacy systems for some time may wonder why they need to abandon their monolithic platforms in favor of microservices-based architecture.

 The microservices architecture gives eCommerce companies some benefits: